acolistro/HackrrankKotlinSolutions/README.md

-Kotlin playground :fire:
+Kotlin Hackerrank Solutions :fire:
 ============
-Welcome to koltin playground where we intend to learn more about kotlin by solving challenges.

 ### Challenges
-Challenges solved in this repo are found in [Hackerrank](https://www.hackerrank.com) Currently working on Interview Prep challenges
+Challenges solved in this repo are found in [Hackerrank](https://www.hackerrank.com)
+- Currently working on Interview Prep challenges

 ## Checklist
 Here is the list of challenges to solve.
 Solved challenges are checked.